Are you ready to transform your table into a DIY farmhouse table for real cheap!?

-I’m soooo excited to share with you the exact steps to paint a farmhouse table.
+I am so excited to share with you the exact steps to paint a farmhouse table.
 Also, I can’t wait to show you how our Farmhouse kitchen table turned out!

-Until we went shopping for a new table.
+Until we went shopping for new furniture, that is.

-My husband was convinced that with some paint and a little work it would turn into something we’d love.. so we brought it home.
+My husband was convinced that this expandable farmhouse table would turn into something we’d love with some paint and a little work, so we brought it home.

-This solid oak table was dated and the base of the table was split down the middle.
-The table was supposed to slide apart to expand, however, only the top moved apart and the bottom was stuck together.
+This solid oak table was extremely dated, and the base of the table was split down the middle.
+The table was supposed to slide apart to expand; however, it didn’t work properly, and the leaf of the table was in horrible shape.

-We were actually told a gentleman handmade this table years ago.
+We were told a gentleman handmade the table years ago.
 Who knows if it was true.
 But it makes a fun little story.
 I knew this table would turn out how I envisioned it in my head with a bit of determination.

 Here are the steps to refurbishing an old oak table similar to the one above.